 It might be a result of not having any formal training in poetics, but I don’t necessarily have strong and consistent feelings about form.
 I’m not attached to any structure or even genre, necessarily.
 I don’t think of myself as primarily a spoken word artist, but I’m as driven by sound as even the most dedicated performance poet.
 The vast majority of my poems are read aloud again and again, in private and in front of audiences, before a single non-me reads the poems, so, often, the music of the work is in my body before I think seriously about how to represent it on the page, and when I think about form earlier than that, it’s to remind myself what the poem should sound like when I read it next.

-Could you speak more general about the influence spoken word has had on your page poetry, both the poems themselves and the way you present them on the page?
+Could you speak more generally about the influence spoken word has had on your page poetry, both the poems themselves and the way you present them on the page?

 Eve Ewing tweeted “They lied to you about what poetry is” and I was like, true, they did.
 Spoken word exposed me to new truths about what poems can be, and the contemporary class of poets, especially American poets of colour who are openly and proudly influenced by spoken word and hip hop, constantly remind me that there are many, many truths about what poems can be, and look like, and feel like, and make me feel.